 Essential Attributes and Skills

-- Think critically and use initiative and good judgment.
+- Think critically, take initiative and use good judgment.

-- Communicate professionally in writing and orally (including presentations in formal and informal settings).
+- Communicate professionally in writing and orally (including presentations in formal and information settings).

 - Create timely, relevant, accurate, and polished work products.